-This qualification develops your knowledge and skills in quality assurance of assessment, ensuring standards are maintained to a high level and students’ needs are met.
+This programme of study develops your knowledge and skills in quality assurance of assessment (IQA), ensuring standards are maintained to a high level and students’ needs are met.
 You will have the opportunity to develop and improve your practice and achieve a recognised professional qualification.

 What are the benefits?

-You will be assessed via a portfolio of evidence to prove competency and good practice in internal verification.
-You will have the opportunity of building an electronic portfolio using OneFile.
+You will build a portfolio of evidence to prove competency and good practice in internal verification.
+This is usually completed through e-portfolio (Onefile).

 No specialist equipment is required.

 You will implement what you have learned in the workplace and improve practices.
 You can develop your skills to enable effective sampling with the new Apprenticeship Standards and End-point Assessment, supporting assessors with development and assessment within any work environment.
 You will have the ability to reflect on and select appropriate sampling methodology to apply in dynamic or diverse workplace environments.

 You can also progress to the following qualifications: